CIS-566-Fall-2023/hw00-intro-base/README.md

 * Added a Cube class that inherits from Drawable.
 Then added a Cube instance to the scene to be rendered.

-* Updated existing GUI in main.ts with a parameter to alter the color passed to u_Color in the Lambert shader.
+* Updated existing GUI in main.ts with a parameter to alter the color passed to u_Color in the Lambert shader based on user input.

 * Implemented custom fragment shader that uses Absolute Value 3D Perlin Noise to modify fragment color.
 I wanted to create an inky paint effect on the cube that animates with respect to time.